Tonghe-Zhang/flow-mnist/README.md

 Authorship:
-The files under ./cfm:, which are definition for some neural nets are borrowed from https://github.com/atong01/conditional-flow-matching.
+The files under ./model:, which are definition for some common neural nets are borrowed from https://github.com/atong01/conditional-flow-matching.

 The rest of the documents, including the whole training and evaluation pipeline, are written from scatch by Tonghe.